kubernetes-sigs/cloud-provider-azure/docs/e2e-tests-azure.md

 ### Without ginkgo
 - Run ```go test ./tests/e2e/ -timeout 0```

-After a long time test, a junit report will be generated in a directory named by the cluster name
+After a long time test, a JUnit report will be generated in a directory named by the cluster name